JuliaOpt/CoinOptServices.jl/README.md

 and run ``brew install gcc``.
 On Linux, use your system package manager to install ``gfortran``.

-This package builds the remaining COIN-OR libraries OptimizationServices, CppAD, Bonmin, Couenne, and a few other solvers (DyLP, Vol, SYMPHONY, Bcp) that do not yet have Julia bindings.
+This package builds the remaining COIN-OR libraries OS, CppAD, Bonmin, Couenne, and a few other solvers (DyLP, Vol, SYMPHONY, Bcp) that do not yet have Julia bindings.

 If you are using the generic Linux binaries of Julia, note that there is an